hashicorp/packer/README.md

 to work on Packer.

 ## Unmaintained Plugins
-As contributors' circumstances change, development on a community-maintained plugins can slow.
+As contributors' circumstances change, development on a community maintained plugin can slow.
 When this happens, the Packer team may mark a plugin as unmaintained, to clearly signal the plugin's status to users.

 What does **unmaintained** mean?